Campaign of the Month: October 2017

 4. Laws and Customs tell you about the city’s Kindred culture, including local variations on the Traditions and how the prince handles crime and punishment.

 5. The Character Portal is perhaps the wiki’s most important page, as it contains information about the game’s mortal and vampire NPCs.
 Blood & Bourbon is a heavily character-driven game.
 Players use the Character Portal as their primary resource when developing sires and other NPC connections with the GM.
-You can read the sub-pages in more or less any order, but before you read any of the Kindred clan/faction pages, start with The Camarilla.
-It gives an overview of the city’s basic political setup, which informs many of the other character biographies.

 X. The Adventure Logs are readable before or after any of the above pages, so they get listed as Step X. Since B&B is a text-based game, these are full transcripts of the game sessions that read more like a book series than a summary of past sessions.
 They’re probably my favorite part of the Obsidian Portal wiki: everything else is ultimately supplementary material to playing the game, and the logs are the game as it’s been played.

 Beyond that, the wiki has a bunch of other pages you can explore in more or less any order.
+They’re all linked to on the Main Page.

 What is B&B about as a chronicle?